Carer strengths – 280 and counting

 Please come up with your own lists.
 We would love to see them.
 And in the meantime, you can look at ours – I couldn’t fit them all into my picture, but I tried very hard!
 You are welcome to download our list of 280 words describing carer strengths (a list of words in PDF format – not my picture) and I hereby give you permission to share, print, hand out and distribute this particular PDF “as is” as much as you like – because wouldn’t it be wonderful if we could flood the world with positive ways to look at carers?

-And if you happen to want a copy of the artwork, why not support my work on this project by buying one from my Etsy shop?
+And if you happen to want a copy of the artwork, why not support my work on this project by buying a signed print?
 Every little bit helps!